ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

 ''''''''''''''''

 Harvest is assumed to occur as soon as the crop reaches maturity.
 When :math:`GDD_{T_{{\rm 2m}} }` reaches 100% of :math:`{GDD}_{mat}` or the number of days past planting reaches a crop-specific maximum (:numref:`Table Crop plant functional types`)[update table reference], then the crop is harvested.
 Harvest occurs in one time step using
 CN’s leaf offset algorithm.
-New variables track the flow of grain C and N to food and of live stem C and N to litter.
-Currently, food C and N are routed directly to litter using the labile, cellulose, and lignin fractions for leaves. [update to product pool] The same fractions for leaves are used for the flow of live stem C and N to litter for corn, soybean, and temperate cereals.
-This is in contrast to the approach for unmanaged PFTs which puts live stem C and N to dead stems first, rather than to litter.
+Variables track the flow of grain C and N to food and of live stem C and N to litter.
+Putting live stem C and N into the litter pool is in contrast to the approach for unmanaged PFTs which puts live stem C and N into dead stem pools first.
+Leaf and root C and N pools are routed to the litter pools in the same manner as natural vegetation.
+In CLM5, food C and N are routed to a grain product pool where the C and N decay to the atmosphere over one year, similar in structure to the wood product pools.

 .. _Allocation: